VegardMaao/semester-project-2/readme.md

 # Hello World

-This is my Noroff Front-End Semester Project 2
+This is my Noroff Front-End Semester Project 2.

 ## Installing project

-Run npm i to install all dependencies, they are as follow:
+Run npm i to install all dependencies, they are as follows:

 - Eslint
 - Husky